WHAT IS ccRCC?

 Living with kidney cancer

-It is important to talk with your health care team about how you are feeling, both physically and emotionally, because they can help you with coping strategies and offer more resources.3
+It is important to talk with your health care team about how you are feeling, both physically and emotionally, because they can help you with coping strategies and offer more resources.4

 Support groups are another way to meet people going through the same experience.
-During these meetings, people share what they have learned about dealing with cancer and the effects of treatment.4
+During these meetings, people share what they have learned about dealing with cancer and the effects of treatment.5

 Remember, each person copes differently.
-What works for one person may not work for another.3
+What works for one person may not work for another.4

-Currently, biopsy or surgery is required to confirm if a kidney mass is ccRCC.1 A new, noninvasive way to identify ccRCC, called a CAIX-PET scan, may soon be available.
-This type of scan could help more people be diagnosed sooner, more accurately, and potentially without the need for surgery—all of which may help improve treatment outcomes.5
+Currently, biopsy or surgery is required to confirm if a kidney tumor is ccRCC.1 A new, noninvasive way to identify ccRCC, called a CA9 PET scan, may soon be available, subject to regulatory approval.
+If approved, under the supervision of a physician, this type of scan could help identify ccRCC sooner, with more accuracy, and potentially without the need for surgery—all of which may help improve treatment outcomes.6